 How to Prepare for the Test

 Tell your health care provider if you are taking anything that contains iodine because it may affect your test results.
-This includes some medicines, including thyroid drugs.
+This includes some medicines, including thyroid drugs and heart medicines.
 Supplements such as kelp also contain iodine.

 Also tell your provider if you have: